 |Members Retirees Employers|

-A member is not required to request a refund; contributions may be left with SERS.
-By keeping an account with SERS, a member retains any service retirement or disability benefits the member may be otherwise eligible for, or benefit protection for the member’s survivors if they are qualified.
+You are not required to request a refund; contributions may be left with SERS.
+By keeping an account with SERS, you retain any service retirement or disability benefits you may be otherwise eligible for, or benefit protection for your survivors if they are qualified.

 All or a portion of a member’s refund may be subject to federal and state income tax.
 The taxes may be avoided if the refund is rolled over to another qualified plan.
 More information is available in the Special Notice Regarding Your SERS Lump Sum Payment.